Taba Chake: Early life

-Chake was originally born in Khunglo Village, Papum Pare District, in Arunachal Pradesh.
+Chake was born in Khunglo Village, Papum Pare district, in Arunachal Pradesh.
 He started composing songs around 2007–2008 at the age of 15.
 His parents never went to school and he describes his generation as "the first generation who grew up with buildings, telephones, roads and cars."
 He speaks and understands five languages: Nyishi, Hindi, English, Nepali and Assamese, and uses all of these in his music.
 However, in 2010, he chose to prioritize the use of Nyishi to preserve the language and share it with a broader audience.

 Chake experimented with many genres of music as he matured, including playing guitar and composing music for a metal band.
 He initially worked as a composer and guitarist in a metal band, specializing in technical metal.
 Later, he joined a Hindi band formed in 2009, which performed until mid-2011.
 The band released songs in 2010 and 2011, one of which was titled "Sun Le Meri."
 Chake continued to perform with the band until 2011, after which he began his solo career.

 In 2012, he pursued a Bachelor of Arts degree at Dera Natung Government College in Arunachal Pradesh.
 In 2014, he was awarded the title of runner-up in the 'All India Finger Style Competition' in Bangalore.
 That same year, he received a scholarship to study music at the Swarnabhoomi Academy of Music in Chennai, but left the program before graduating, citing dissatisfaction with the course.